-Our research and development concentrates on the most challenging salmon farming issues– environmental stewardship, sustainable feed and improving fish welfare.
+Our research and development concentrates on the most challenging salmon farming issues– environmental stewardship, high level of marine content feed and improving fish welfare.
 Three industry-leading approaches demonstrate this:

 - Extended fallowing to avoid an ‘environmental footprint’ of farming and to break between generations to allow the sea bed to rest and regenerate.

 - Changing the buying of fish feed to focus on sustainability rather than price.
 Through a partnership with an Icelandic fishing company, we have sourced a by-product of their MSC-certified capelin fishery for our salmon feed.

 - Persuading the RSPCA in 1999 to bring aquaculture/salmon farming into their welfare approval scheme.